-As an annual event that promotes the most positive environmental action worldwide, World Environment Day taking place on Monday 5th June 2017, brings nations together to celebrate and appreciate the wonders of nature and all its worth.
+As an annual event that promotes the most positive environmental action worldwide, World Environment Day taking place on Tuesday 5th June 2018, brings nations together to celebrate and appreciate the wonders of nature and all its worth.
 This day also raises awareness about the impact we have on the environment around us, highlighting both positive and negative consequences.
-Like Commonwealth Day in March, a theme is chosen by a yearly elected host country to honour the event, which this year has been chosen by Canada.
-Their idea ‘Connecting People to Nature’ aims at encouraging the world to reconnect with their beautiful surroundings and nurture this valuable relationship, by spending as much time outdoors whether it be your garden, a forest or woodland or the ocean, at the same drawing attention to the importance of protecting our precious planet.
-What this event ultimately promotes is the joining together of communities to organise such worthwhile activities as neighbourhood clean ups, forest replanting, and taking action against wildlife crime.
+This year’s theme ‘BEAT PLASTIC POLLUTION’ is aimed at making the world realise the absolute seriousness of plastic pollution and how it is affecting our precious planet.

-Spreading the love of nature can also be done in unique new ventures such as using nature to create products in a non-invasive way.
-For instance, the UK business ‘Full Grown’ has developed an unparalleled way of making furniture through the training of trees by shaping them into chairs and lamps, etc. If it can be done with grape vines for the production of wine, why not with trees to make chairs?!
-Even the company’s philosophy behind the business is encouragingly optimistic in protecting our treasured earth.
-“We are developing an elegant, simple art form that emits oxygen, absorbs CO2 and whose by products sustain the birds, the bees and other wildlife.”
-So how can the world be educated to this connection with nature, whilst creating a business opportunity at the same time?
-Like the sharing of renewable technologies, exporting globally with the help of effective international communication is a good start.
+d) Spreading the love of a plastic-free planet can also be done through unique new ventures such as using plastic to create products in a non-invasive way.
+For instance, the U.S. born engineering business ‘Bionic Yarn’ has developed a dynamic way of transforming plastic into fashion by creating yarns and fabrics for clothing from old plastic bottles.
+The company’s philosophy behind the business is encouragingly optimistic in protecting our treasured earth as their mission is “To make the world a better place with a better product “and know that “a company can successfully marry purpose with profit” without damaging the environment.
+So how can the world be educated to this dynamism, whilst creating a business opportunity at the same time?
+Like the creation of reusable items such as coffee cups, exporting globally with the help of effective international communication is a good start.